forty9ten/docker-rabbitmq-example/README.md

 ### Docker Service Discovery (AKA: Linking Docker Containers)

 It is pretty common to have multiple applications communicate with each other over a network.
 You might have a database server that the application server retrieves data from.
-In the Docker world, you will create two containers: One for the databsae server and the second one for the application server.
+In the Docker world, you will create two containers: One for the database server and the second one for the application server.

-In this tutorial we will demostrate how to setup Docker containers so they can communicate with each other transparently via [Links](http://docs.docker.io/en/latest/use/working_with_links_names/).
-Links (since 0.6.5) provides service disocvery for the Docker containers.
+In this tutorial we will demonstrate how to setup Docker containers so they can communicate with each other transparently via [Links](http://docs.docker.io/en/latest/use/working_with_links_names/).
+Links (since 0.6.5) provides service discovery for the Docker containers.
 There's no need to hardcode the IP address inside  the application that runs in a Docker container.
 When you link the containers together Docker will provide the IP address to where the destination container is.
 This can also be used as a security feature because, in order for containers to be linked, a name must be specified ahead of time.

-I will demostrate Docker Links via a demo RabbitMQ application.
+I will demonstrate Docker Links via a demo RabbitMQ application.
 The topology will consist of three containers:

 * RabbitMQ Server